Pocket Wizard Review

 Mini TT1 and Flex TT5 - Love the Light!

-There have been many copycat products hitting the market but none that I have seen or read about come close to the technology, features and flexibility of the Pocket Wizard range.
+Soon after, the Flash Wizard radio slave was created.
+This was the predecessor to the more modern and widely known Pocket Wizard radio slave units.
+There have been many copycat products hitting the market.
+However, none that I have seen or read about come close to the technology, features and flexibility of the Pocket Wizard range.

 The latest range includes:

 The Mini TT1 is the smaller of the two units and sits comfortably on your camera's hot-shoe.
 I say comfortably because it is small, light and you hardly know it is there.

 Pocket Wizard claim it is the smallest radio transmitter that provides full E-TTL II (Canon), i-TTL (Nikon) and power control capabilities with Canon and Nikon Speedlights (and certain studio lights).

-The Flex TT5 is a larger unit, about twice the size of the Mini TT1, but unlike the Mini TT1, the Flex TT5 acts as a transmitter and receiver.
+The Flex TT5 is a larger unit, about twice the size of the Mini TT1.
+Unlike the Mini TT1 though, the Flex TT5 acts as a transmitter and receiver.
 This means you can get by with no TT1 but two or more TT5's.

 The Flex TT5 has two configurable channel settings being C1 and C2.
 Each setting can be separately programmed as needed with up to 20 Control TL channels for full TTL photography, or 32 standard channels for full manual flash photography.
 The Flex TT5 Transceiver also has a three-zone selector switch for simple use with Canon ratios and zones.